gradesta/gradesta/licenses/MDL/README.md

 MDL - Multideveloper License
 -----------------------------------

+** Section §0 - Preamble **

+It is common for companies providing commercial support for an open source project to ask contributors to sign a CLA in order to allow for easy relicensing and the sale of commercial licenses.
+CLAs tend to take rights away from contributors and give those rights to the host company.
+The MDL is intended to provide the same benefits of a CLA, but to not tie the power to a specific legal entity and to give power over licensing decisions and revenue share back to the contributors.

 ** Section §1 - Definitions **:

 a) **COLABORATIVE WORK***: A work or body of works wich has been composed over a period of time by one or more contributors.